 Some property investment companies don't manage properties at all.

-For example, if you buy a multi-family rental property, they will help you buy and they will renovate it for you.
+For example, if you buy a multi-family rental property, they will help you buy then renovate it for you as well.
 They don't manage the property, meaning you'll have to search for tenants, take care of paperwork, and do all the rest of the work.

-If you're new to real estate investment, it may be a good idea to hire a company that also manages your property for you.
+If you're new to real estate investing, it may be a good idea to hire a company that also manages your property for you.
 If you're hiring a company that also does management, you should review the management company with as much, or more diligence than the actual property you're purchasing.

 Don't Forget the Company Fees